cfalta/ADT/README.md

 ### New-EncryptedScriptLoader
 Point this function at a powershell library of your choice and it creates a single, encrypted, self-decrypting script-loader.
 This simplifies handling of tools like Powersploit or ADT itself since you dont have to carry a lot of separate files with you, but just a single, encrypted script.
 In addition, since everything is encrypted, you can easily evade Anti-Virus.
 Decryption is only done in memory so a typical file based AV will not detect it.
 AMSI bypass is included too.

+### Invoke-ADACLQuery
+This function uses Get-DsAcl to retrieve all ACE's from all ACL's on all computer, user and OU objects in the current Active Directory Domain.
+Then it runs an analysis based on the chosen query.
+The results can be used to escalate privileges or facilitate attacks by taking advantage of permission issues.

 ### Get-HelperFunctions
 This script just contains a bunch of helper functions for the other scripts.